HL7/US-Core/input/pagecontent/must-support.md

-The Profile elements consist of *Mandatory*, *Must Support*, and <span class="bg-success" markdown="1">*Additional USCDI Requirements*</span><!-- new-content --> elements.
+The Profile elements consist of *Mandatory*, *Must Support*, and *Additional USCDI Requirements* elements.
 The sections below defines the server and client expectations for processing these elements and illustrates how they are displayed and documented.